Located in the middle of the west coast, Stone Town was named after the coral stone buildings, most of

 Stone Town is famous for its narrow alleyways, massive carved doors and covered balconies.

 This is a wonderful place for just wandering around.
 There are some fabulous markets and shops.
-You will
+You will lose your bearings here

-lose your bearings here for sure, but getting lost in Stone Town is normal, fun and harmless.
-All roads
+for sure, but getting lost in Stone Town is normal, fun and harmless.
+All roads eventually lead to the waterfront, so you won't stay lost

-This is a safe place to wander during the day - but best avoided at night.
+the day - but best avoided at night.

 Good Manners

-custom by keeping your knees and shoulders covered when not on the beach.
+Respect local custom by keeping your knees and shoulders covered when not on the beach.

 This applies to men and women.

 If you want to take photographs of local people - ask their permission first.
+This is an Islamic country, and it is extremely disrespectful

-especially of women - without asking their permission.
+to take photographs - especially of women - without asking their permission.

 Shopping

 Spices, kangas, antiques and local crafts are the things to buy here.
+Tinga-tinga paintings, woodcarvings and woven goods make far

-sale in most tourist resorts.
-Gizenga Street is a good place to start,
+better souvenirs than the usual rubbish on sale in most tourist resorts.
+Gizenga Street is a good place to start, but the entire town is

-their dresses and covering their heads, are a popular purchase.
-They are available in every possible colour,
+Kangas, the local cloth worn by women over their dresses and covering their heads, are a popular purchase.

-and they always have a Swahili Proverb written on them.
+They are available in every possible colour, and they always have a Swahili Proverb written on them.

 Spice baskets are another "must buy" - This is after all The Island Of Spices.